 - Peace Education for an Equitable World by Jae Park

 - How To Reduce Educational Inequality Between Urban and Rural Regions in China: Evidence from Field Experiments by Tong Ru

 - Universalization on Equity, Improvement, Measurements, and More by Leonardo Salvatore

 - What I Learned from a Nepalese Student: Inclusion and Equity in Education by Miki Sugimura

-- Can We Achieve Equitable Learning Beyond Hierarchical Measurement? by Shoko Yamada
+- Can We Achieve Equitable Learning Beyond Hierarchical Measurement?
+Challenges in the Era of Lifelong Learning by Shoko Yamada

 Disclaimer: Written Responses published on the CIES 2023 Website are all submitted voluntarily by their respective authors.
 The views expressed here are the author’s and do not necessarily represent those of CIES.